 MLIS students who hold a valid teaching certificate may add school library certification to their certificate after graduation.
 MLIS students who do not hold a valid teaching certificate may earn Ancillary Certification after graduation by passing the school library portion of the PRAXIS examination.
 Information about Add-On and Ancillary Certification may be found at https://www.teachlouisiana.net/Teachers.aspx?PageID=650.

-Graduate Certificate in School Librarianship
+Dual Degree with Graduate Certificate in School Librarianship

 For more information, contact Dr. Suzanne Stauffer.